 Prices vary depending on the actual design, placement and details.

-£50 is the shop's minimum charge and we do charge £100 per hour for session work.
+£50 is my minimum charge and I do charge £100 per hour for session work.

 DO YOU DO STUDENT DISCOUNTS?